jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

   + No supported on Linux with PowerShell 7.2.x (dotnet 6) on a TLS 1.3 connection

++ Kerberos

+  + Currently broken with the `Devolutions` authentication provider, requires a new release of the [DevolutionsSspi nuget package](https://www.nuget.org/packages/Devolutions.Sspi)

 + CredSSP

   + Currently not supported with the `Devolutions` authentication provider - https://github.com/Devolutions/sspi-rs/issues/84